Take a Stab At It

 If you are constantly feeding your brain with good data and taking care of yourself physically, you are more prone to succeed in something that requires you to think while being physical… say something like paintball.

 I have found that the key to creating a lasting habit is to ensure I “like” it.
 I have to enjoy something about it.
-What benefit and enjoyment do I or will I get from this new habit and make that my focus.
+What benefit and enjoyment do I, or rather, will I get from this new habit?
+That should be my focus.
 And I need to make sure that the benefit encompasses the whole process, otherwise I have all but ensured failure.
 Wanting to do something and actually doing it are not the same.
-Wanting to succeed at something and continuing to do the things required for that want are not the same thing.
+Wanting to succeed at something and continuing to do the things required for success are not the same thing.
 Wanting alone will not create the habit much less allow for it to endure.

 Bruce Lee taught, “Absorb what is useful, discard what is useless and add what is specifically your own”